Clodagh Rodgers

-Clodagh Rodgers (born 5 March 1947) is a retired singer and actress from Northern Ireland, best known for her hit singles including "Come Back and Shake Me", "Goodnight Midnight", and "Jack in the Box".
+Clodagh Rodgers (5 March 1947 – 18 April 2025) was a Northern Irish singer, best known for her hit singles including "Come Back and Shake Me", "Goodnight Midnight" and "Jack in the Box" and albums including You Are My Music, It's Different Now and Save Me.

+Rodgers was born in County Down in 1947 and started singing at the age of 13.
+She made her television debut in September 1962.
+She represented the United Kingdom at the 1971 Eurovision Song Contest with "Jack in the Box", and finished in fourth place.
+After the contest, the single reached #4 on the UK singles chart.

+After her divorce in 1979, Rodgers stopped making new music and reduced her live appearances.
+She released two final singles in 1980 and her last overall release was a 2012 CD.
+Rodgers lived the last years of her life in Surrey in relative obscurity until her death in 2025.

+Early life

+Rodgers was born in Warrenpoint and began her professional singing career at the age of 13, when she opened for Michael Holliday.

 Career

-Rodgers was born in Warrenpoint and began her professional singing career at 13 when she opened for Michael Holliday.
 Her father, a dancehall tour promoter, helped her sign with Decca in 1962, where her earliest singles were produced by Shel Talmy.
 Her UK TV debut came on 26 September 1962, appearing as a guest on BBC TV's Adam Faith Show performing Let's Jump the Broomstick.
 She made four singles with Decca, before moving to EMI's Columbia label in 1965, where 'Cloda Rogers' made the 1966 single "Stormy Weather"/"Lonely Room".
 Although none of her Decca or Columbia singles made the UK Singles Chart, Rodgers became a regular face on British television and appeared in the musical films Just for Fun (1963) and It's All Over Town (1964).
 She also appeared in various song festivals, finishing third in the European Song Cup competition in Greece with "Powder Your Face With Sunshine".
-In November 1963 she flew to Nashville, Tennessee at the invitation of the American singer Jim Reeves, to perform at the Grand Ole Opry.
-On his Irish tour earlier that year he had recognised that Rodgers was a promising artist with a bright future.
+In November 1963, she flew to Nashville, Tennessee at the invitation of the American singer Jim Reeves, to perform at the Grand Ole Opry.
+On his Irish tour earlier that year, he had recognised that Rodgers was a promising artist with a bright future.